VIAME/VIAME/README.md

 Quick Build Instructions
 ------------------------

-The instructions are intended for developers or those interested in building the latest master branch.
+These instructions are intended for developers or those interested in building the latest master branch.
 More in-depth build instructions can be found [here](examples/building_and_installing_viame), but VIAME itself can be built either as a super-build, which builds most of its dependencies alongside itself, or standalone.
 To build VIAME requires, at a minimum,